Bree Lindsey

 maddie [at] adventureriskchallenge.org

-Maddie joined the ARC year-round staff in 2022 after serving as a summer instructor for two years.
+Maddie joined the ARC year-round staff in 2022.
 Prior to joining ARC’s team, she worked as an environmental educator in programs for youth in North Carolina and Colorado.
-She earned a Bachelor’s in sociology and anthropology from St. Olaf College and a Master’s in nonprofit management from Regis University.
-In her free time, Maddie loves to explore through trail running, hiking, and backpacking; enjoys sewing, water coloring cards, and pie-baking; and keeps her commitment to lifelong learning by reading (especially nonfiction!) and conversing with friends, colleagues, and students.
+She has a Bachelor’s in sociology and anthropology from St. Olaf College and a Master’s in nonprofit management from Regis University, and has been a Wilderness First Responder since 2019.
+In her free time, Maddie loves to connect with nature through trail running, hiking, backpacking, and identifying plants; enjoys sewing, water coloring cards, photography, and pie-baking; and keeps her commitment to lifelong learning by reading (especially nonfiction!) and conversing with friends, colleagues, and students.
 Wendell Berry’s poetry has been particularly influential in her connection with nature.

 Mel Hoffman